GoogleCloudPlatform/elcarro-oracle-operator/docs/content/backup-restore/snapshot-backups.md

 snapshots of all three have to finish successfully for the Backup CR's status to turn from InProgress to Ready.
 The latest backup ID is also copied to the Instance CR.

+## What's Next?

+Check out the [restore guide](restore-from-backups.md) to learn how to restore your instance from backups.